Title: “What is a Learning Technologist?” / 2nd edition

 Author: David Hopkins

-Available: eBook edition available from the following online stores:
+Available: Kindle eBook available from the following online stores:

 “David starts with some institutional definitions but then the opening chapters really give a flavour of the diversity of the tasks performed by learning Technologists; championing new learning technology, delivering staff training, one to one support etc. It’s clear from these chapters that the role and duties and even the job titles of learning technologists varies in different institutions.
 Overall I enjoyed reading this book.
 I would even go so far to say it should be essential reading for all Learning Technologists….it will get you thinking and questioning what you do – which is no bad thing!”
 Chris Rowell: “What is a Learning Technologist?”